-- Pending funding success, the selected artist(s) will receive their cash funds in instalments.
+- The selected artist(s) will receive their cash funds in instalments.
 The first payment (50% of total fee) will be released at the beginning of the residency period, and subsequent payments (two payments of 25% of total fee each) will be released upon delivery of interim and final reports.
 The artist is responsible for ensuring reports are delivered on time in order to receive funds.

 - The agreed upon schedule of work/reporting must be followed for fees to be released.

 Upon the project’s completion, TAIS will take on an active role in promoting the finished film on the festival circuit, in markets and artist-run centres as a film produced at TAIS Studio, and will have non-exclusive rights to arrange exhibitions of the film, in consultation with the artist.
 Any marketing or promotional expenses related to these exhibitions will be the responsibility of TAIS, but an administrative fee of 10% may be deducted to go towards these costs before any earned artist fees are dispersed to the artist(s).

 Toronto Animated Image Society